sstaub/NextionX2/README.md

 ```
 - ***attr** attribute as a string

-Returns the text of a component attribute
+Returns the text of a component attribute, "Error" if there are problems

 **Example**